dhmcgrathnl/uahackathon/README.md

 #### Flashing the SD Card
 Follow the instructions on [this page](https://styxit.com/2017/03/14/headless-raspberry-setup.html) to get the OS loaded.
 * When you are downloading the OS, choose **Rasbian Lite**.
-* This will also have you setup a wifi connection and place a marker file to start an ssh server.
+* Per the article, you will need to set up a wifi connection and place a marker file to start an ssh server.
 Here is a sample `wpa_supplicant.conf` file:

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev